Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

 If you’re new to CBD, it is recommended that you start with a lower-strength product and then increase the potency as you learn more about how CBD interacts with your body.
 Remember, everyone’s body is different, and it may take some time to feel the effects of CBD.
 For the best results, make sure to take your CBD at roughly the same time each day for at least 30 days.
 Feel free to increase the potency of your CBD as well as the amount you consume to achieve your desired results as you become more comfortable.

-Read our blog posts on how to take CBD and how much CBD you should take to learn more.
+If you have more CBD questions then start here with our frequently asked questions about CBD video And read our blog posts on how to take CBD and how much CBD you should take to learn more.

 The Charlotte’s Web Difference